SongminYu/render/docs/todos/actions.md

   * merge the branch to main
   * remove the two min and max parameters from scenario.
   * send building stock data to Nico
-* Updates on the designing of building demolition and construction
+* Updates on the logic development
+  * designing of building demolition and construction
+  * go over `dev_logic.md`
-* Updates on meetings with Hannah and Weijia
+* Updates on meetings with
+  * Hannah likes working on coding and data processing...
+    * pv_gis data
+    * beautify dashboards
+    * timeseries plotting?
+    * geo-visualization in the dashboard?
+  * Weijia
+    * energy balance of regions
+    * cost data?
 * Discussion on the open points
   * Regarding population...
     * What data do we have regarding "population/employee", at what geo-level (e.g., region, location, etc.)?